awsdocs/aws-client-vpn-administrator-guide/doc_source/cvpn-getting-started.md

    + Modified DNS name: `asdfa.cvpn-endpoint-0102bc4c2eEXAMPLE.prod.clientvpn.us-west-2.amazonaws.com`

 1. Distribute the Client VPN endpoint configuration file and the client certificate and key to your clients\.

+## Step 7: Connect to the Client VPN endpoint<a name="cvpn-getting-started-connect"></a>

+You can connect to the Client VPN endpoint using the AWS\-provided client or another OpenVPN\-based client application\.
+For more information, see the [AWS Client VPN User Guide](https://docs.aws.amazon.com/vpn/latest/clientvpn-user/)\.